-- Attending in-person facilitated instruction at the VPA building - Reading books or other instructional materials related to coursework both on and offline - Submitting gradable items - Attending online instruction, activities, and completing required assignments - Writing papers, essays, stories, or other assignments, including discussion posts for classroom participation - Conducting research (online or other methods) - Communicating with faculty and staff long as students maintain at least the average attendance hours.
+- Attending in-person facilitated instruction at the VPA building - Reading books or other instructional materials related to coursework both on and offline - Submitting gradable items - Attending online instruction, activities, and completing required assignments - Writing papers, essays, stories, or other assignments, including discussion posts for classroom participation - Conducting research (online or other methods) - Communicating with faculty and staff should try to stay consistent in their weekly schooling hours, but flexibility does exist for our families as long as students maintain at least the average attendance hours.
 VPA students will be assigned four required courses every semester, with two additional electives.